Image credit: “Lily” Money.com

 Interestingly, despite what is statistically a relatively strong economy overall, many organizations are feeling significant stress while navigating deep challenges and even crises.
 In fact, some industries such as higher education, manufacturing, agriculture, and many government agencies are in decline, while others are being powerfully disrupted (media, hospitality, transportation) and others are “thriving” while going broke (such as healthcare and heavy industry).
 The reasons are varied, including everything from demographics to technology to tariffs, but the resulting challenges are the same: despite what are supposedly good times, many organizations (and the people in them) are struggling.
 One manifestation is the decreasing tenure of executive management as the complexity, ambiguity, and turbulence of operating environments exceeds the experience and capabilities of many leaders.
 This phenomenon transcends industries and includes nonprofits as well.

 One structural issue is the significant and growing uneven distribution of wealth and liquidity across both organizations and individuals.
 For example, the recent 1.5 trillion dollar federal tax cuts overwhelmingly favored large corporations and wealthy individuals, further increasing liquidity for those beneficiaries without meaningful “downstream” benefits for employees, small business, and less wealthy individuals.
 In reality, companies by and large spent big on stock buy-backs and put cash in the bank, while making more investments overseas than in the U.S. during the same period!
 Relatedly, despite claims from the current administration that the cuts would generate increased tax receipts and family income due to economic growth, federal tax receipts have declined by 40% and family income has been flat for most Americans since the tax cuts went into effect.
 In effect, over a trillion dollars were shifted from public coffers to corporate and private wealth for a small percentage of the population since 2017.
 And, in 2018, for the first time ever, American billionaires paid a lower effective tax rate (23%) than the average paid by the bottom 50% of tax payers (24.2%).
-Another example of the growing divide between haves and have-nots can be seen in the nonprofit higher education space where less than two dozen institutions (out of several thousand) control 50% of the nearly $500 billion dollars in endowment assets.
-For individuals and families, the distribution of wealth is more unequal today than at any time since the early industrial revolution of the late 19th and early 20th centuries, with the top 1% of Americans holding roughly 40% of all the wealth in the country and the bottom 90% combined holding less than a quarter of all wealth.
+Relatedly, for individuals and families, the distribution of wealth is more unequal today than at any time since the early industrial revolution of the late 19th and early 20th centuries.
+Bloomberg reports that the top 1% now possesses wealth nearly equal to the entire middle and upper middle classes combined (those in the 50th to 90th percentiles), and roughly 40% of all the wealth in the country, which as been primarily driven by stock market gains.
+Another example of the growing divide between haves and have-nots can be seen institutionally in the nonprofit higher education space where less than two dozen colleges (out of several thousand) control 50% of the nearly $500 billion dollars in endowment assets.

 Surprisingly, the current period of economic growth has come with the kind of stress, unease, and anxiety that are usually associated with recessions!
 Although there are certainly sectors of the economy, companies, organizations and individuals that are thriving, there is a surprising collective morass underlying society in general and the economy in particular.
 In fact, the American Psychological Association says that Americans of all ages and backgrounds are more stressed out now than at any time since the APA has been tracking societal stress levels.
 While the causes also include mass shootings, divisive politics, climate change, and fears about healthcare, for example, the economy is also a leading factor with calls to the FarmAid Hotline, for example, increasing nearly 110% from 2016 to 2018.